yeady88/wats3010-project-2/README.md

   <a class="toggle open" href="#nav">&#9776;</a>
   <h1 class="brand"><a href="./index.html">Golden Ratio</a></h1>
 ```
 6. Add list items with navigation and set current page active.
 The example below is setting the Home page (index.html) to active.
+Add the `active` class to the list item that matches the active page.
 ```
  <li class="active">
     <a href="#">Home</a>